 Figure 1 represents, in skeleton form, the fundamental scale of the slide rule, namely the D scale.
-An examination of this actual scale on the slide rule will show that it is divided into 9 parts by primary marks which are numbered 1, 2, 3, ..., 9, 1.
+An examination of this actual scale on the slide rule will show that it is divided into 9 parts by primary marks which are numbered 1, 2, 3, \ldots , 9, 1.
 The space between any two primary marks is divided into ten parts by nine secondary marks.
-These are not numbered on the actual scale except between the primary marks numbered 1 and 2.
+On the ten-inch rule these are numbered between 1 and 2 but not clsewhere.
+On the five-inch rule no secondary marks are numbered.

+The description here given has reference to the ten-inch slide rule.
+However anyone having a five-inch rule or a rule of different length will be able to understand his rule in the light of the explanation given.
 Fig. 2 shows the secondary marks lying between the primary marks of the D scale.
 On this scale each italicized number gives the reading to be associated with its corresponding secondary mark.
-Thus, the first secondary mark after 2 is numbered 21, the second 22, the third 23, etc.; the first secondary mark after 3 is numbered 31, the second 32, etc. Between the primary marks numbered 1 and 2 the secondary marks are numbered 1, 2, . . . , 9.
-Evidently the readings associated with these marks are 11, 12, 13, . . . , 19.
+Thus, the first secondary mark after 2 is numbered 21, the second 22, the third 23, etc.; the first secondary mark after 3 is numbered 31, the second 32, etc. Between the primary marks numbered 1 and 2 the secondary marks are numbered $1, 2, \ldots, 9$.
+Evidently the readings associated with these marks are 11, 12, 13, ..., 19.
 Finally between the secondary marks, see Fig. 3, appear smaller or tertiary marks which aid in obtaining the third digit of a reading.
 Thus between the secondary marks numbered 22 and 23 there are 4 tertiary marks.
 If we think of the end marks as representing 220 and 230, the four tertiary marks divide the interval into five parts each representing 2 units.
 Hence with these marks we associate the numbers 222, 224, 226, and 228; similarly the tertiary marks between the secondary marks numbered 32 and 33 are read 322, 324, 326, and 328, and the tertiary marks between the primary marks numbered 3 and the first succeeding secondary mark are read 302, 304, 306, and 308.
 Between any pair of secondary marks to the right of the primary mark numbered 4, there is only one tertiary mark.
 Hence, each smallest space represents five units.
 Thus the tertiary mark between the secondary marks representing 41 and 42 is read 415, that between the secondary marks representing 55 and 56 is read 555, and the first tertiary mark to the right of the primary mark numbered 4 is read 405.
 The reading of any position between a pair of successive tertiary marks must be based on an estimate.
-Thus a position half wav between the tertiary marks associated with 222 and 224 is read 223 and a position two fifths of the way from the tertiary mark numbered 415 to the next mark is read 417.
+Thus a position half way between the tertiary marks associated with 222 and 224 is read 223, and a position two fifths of the way from the tertiary mark numbered to the 415 next mark is read 417.
 The principle illustrated by these readings applies in all cases.